Preschool & Kindergarten Enrollment

 • Maddox Siwicki

-2 days ago, Dana Ferrell
+about 1 month ago, Dana Ferrell

 A group is gathered in a school board meeting room.
 Two students are standing at the front holding certificates: one student holding an award for Cooper Summers, 12U 125lbs Class; State Champion and Region 1 Champion, and a younger student holding an award for Charlotte Bain, 6U 50lbs Class; State Champion.
 An adult stands beside them near the board’s wooden desk, while several other students sit in chairs facing the front.
 The Calhoun County Schools emblem is displayed on the wall behind them.